E-commerce

 RBAC and Shopify terminology

-Role-based access control (RBAC) groups permissions into reusable roles.
+The role-based access control (RBAC) groups permissions into reusable roles.
 In Shopify, a role has a name, a description, and a set of permissions; you then assign it to the accounts that need it.
-User management indicates that roles and permissions are used to grant the required level of access while limiting what is not essential to the job.
+The user management section indicates that roles and permissions are used to grant the necessary level of access while limiting what is not essential to the work.

 “Permissions grant or restrict access to specific areas of your business for a given context.
-You can assign permissions to roles to give a user granular access levels based on the role category.”
+You can assign permissions to roles to give a user granular levels of access based on the role category.”

-Shopify Help Center, Permissions page (free translation and quote)
+Shopify Help Center, Permissions page (free translation and quotation)

-Common entry point: Settings > Users > Users and Roles tabs, depending on whether you are in a single-store or organization context.
-The exact interface may vary if you are on a multi-store organization.
+Common entry point: Settings > Users > Users and Roles tabs, depending on whether your context is store-only or organization.
+The exact interface may vary if you are in a multi-store organization.

 RBAC does not replace the internal security policy: it operationalizes it.
 As soon as more than one person logs in to the admin, set rules for shared accounts (to be avoided except in documented exceptional cases), password rotation for technical accounts, and the use of named accounts for any traceable action on orders or customer data.

-Some tasks (granular user and role management) are not exposed as simple checkboxes: they are reserved for authorized profiles, as explained in the user management requirements.
+Some tasks (detailed user and role management) are not exposed as simple checkboxes: they are reserved for authorized profiles, as explained in the user management requirements.

-The Roles management page specifies that the available role types depend on the plan, membership in an organization, Shopify Plus for certain custom organization roles, and the presence of POS Pro for POS roles.
-Shopify-managed roles cannot be edited: you duplicate them or create custom roles alongside them.
+The Role management page notes that the available role types depend on the plan, membership in an organization, Shopify Plus for some custom organization roles, and the presence of POS Pro for POS roles.
+The roles managed by Shopify are not editable: you duplicate or create custom roles alongside them.

 Sensitive permissions and customer data

-Sensitive permissions provide access to private data: finances, billing payment methods, customer data requests, or sensitive business entity information within an organization.
-Granting them makes it possible to delegate workflows (e.g., GDPR aspects or payment settings) while distributing tasks among several people rather than concentrating all access on a single account.
+Sensitive permissions give access to private data: finances, billing payment methods, customer data requests, or sensitive information about a business entity in the organization.
+Granting them makes it possible to delegate workflows (e.g. GDPR-related aspects or payment settings) while distributing tasks among several people rather than concentrating all access in a single account.

-From a compliance perspective, link each sensitive permission to an internal procedure: who can approve an export, who can modify a payment method, and how you track the action in your tools (tickets, internal notes).
-The CNIL website reiterates individuals' rights over their data: your roles must be consistent with who is authorized to respond to requests.
+From a compliance perspective, link each sensitive permission to an internal procedure: who can approve an export, who can modify a payment method, and how you record the action in your tools (tickets, internal notes).
+The CNIL website reminds us of individuals' rights over their data: your roles must be consistent with who is authorized to respond to requests.

 Create, duplicate, and edit a role

-Creation follows the documented path: Settings > Users > Roles > Add role, choose the category, name, description, then select permissions and, optionally, accessible applications.
-Duplication copies an existing role not managed by Shopify to speed up creating a similar role (e.g., “Support Level 1” from “Support Level 2” with fewer boxes checked).
+Creation follows the documented path: Settings > Users > Roles > Add a role, choose the category, name, description, then select permissions and, optionally, accessible apps.
+The duplication copies an existing role not managed by Shopify to speed up a neighboring role (e.g., “Support Level 1” from “Support Level 2” with fewer checkboxes).

-If you need to change a role category afterward, the documentation states that you must create a new role: the category cannot be edited after creation.
-Plan stable naming (support_tier1_v2 internally) to avoid the proliferation of dead roles.
+If you need to change a role category afterward, the documentation indicates that you must create a new role: the category cannot be changed after creation.
+Plan on stable naming (support_tier1_v2 internal) to avoid a proliferation of dead roles.

 Assigning roles and multi-store access

-The Role management page explicitly indicates that one or more roles can be assigned to a user (or a POS staff member), in order to refine permissions consistently and limit accidental access.
-For organizations, you can then adjust the stores that the user can access after assigning a store role.
+The Roles management page explicitly states that one or more roles can be assigned to a user (or a POS staff member), in order to fine-tune permissions uniformly and limit accidental access.
+For organizations, you can then adjust the stores the user has access to after assigning a store role.

 POS roles and in-store staff

 If you sell in-store, POS permissions determine what staff can do at checkout: discounts, refunds, opening the cash drawer, reports.
-They depend on the POS channel being present and POS Pro on at least one location, as noted in the section on eligibility criteria.
-Align POS roles with your anti-fraud procedures: separate the person who approves a large refund from the one who takes payment the same day, if the tool allows it.
+They depend on the presence of the POS sales channel and POS Pro at at least one location, as noted in the section on eligibility criteria.
+Align POS roles with your anti-fraud procedures: separate the person who approves a large refund from the one who rings up sales that same day, even if the tool allows it.

 Employee and partner accounts

 Collaborator accounts allow Shopify partners to work on your store with controlled permissions.
-Distinguish them from internal staff accounts: governance (who invites whom, duration, app scope) should be as clear as it is for an employee.
+Distinguish them from internal staff accounts: governance (who invites whom, duration, app scope) should be just as clear as for an employee.

-For each service provider, list the relevant apps, thematic access (theme, catalog, billing), and the mission end date.
-When the project ends, revoke collaborator access before closing the contract: too long a delay between the end of the mission and deactivation is a frequent source of unnecessary exposure.
+For each contractor, list the relevant apps, topic-based access (theme, catalog, billing), and the end date of the engagement.
+When the project ends, revoke collaborator access before closing the contract: too long a delay between the end of the engagement and deactivation is a frequent source of unnecessary exposure.

 User groups

-Shopify also allows you to structure users through groups in contexts where this feature is available.
-Groups complement roles when you need to apply common policies to entire teams (e.g., access to a set of stores or organizational segments).
-Check in your admin whether your plan and structure expose groups: the interface evolves with Organization and Plus plans.
+Shopify also lets you structure users through groups in contexts where this feature is available.
+Groups complement roles when you need to apply common policies to entire teams (for example, access to a set of stores or organization segments).
+Check in your admin whether your plan and structure expose groups: the interface evolves with organization and Plus plans.

-In practice, a group can serve as an HR “tag” for auditing: “all employees of the Lyon store” without replacing the business role that defines granular permissions.
-Avoid multiplying groups that are redundant with roles: keep a simple rule, for example role = permissions, group = organizational scope.
+In practice, a group can serve as an HR “tag” for auditing: “all employees of the Lyon store” without replacing the job role that defines fine-grained permissions.
+Avoid multiplying groups that duplicate roles: keep a simple rule, for example role = permissions, group = organizational scope.

 Permissions and Settings page

 Certain actions in Settings (billing, payment methods, users) require specific permissions.
-The page on required permissions for options on the Settings page details these dependencies: useful when a team member sees a grayed-out menu without understanding why.
-If you’re blocked, start by checking the role, then sensitive permissions, then membership in a multi-store organization.
+The page on the permissions required for options on the Settings page details these dependencies: useful when a team member sees a grayed-out menu without understanding why.
+If blocked, start by checking the role, then the sensitive permissions, then membership in a multi-store organization.

-Document internally who can invite new users: on non-Plus stores, documentation often restricts user management to the store owner and store administrators; in an organization, other organization roles may also come into play.
+Document internally who can invite new users: on non-Plus stores, the documentation often restricts user management to the owner and store admins; in an organization, other organization roles may come into play.
 Refer to the tables on the user management requirements page for your case.

 Invitations, CSV export and reviews

-The process of inviting users must be standardized: business email, role name assigned before sending, and verification that the collaborator has indeed accepted the invitation.
+The user invitation process should be standardized: work email, the name of the assigned role before sending, and verification that the employee has accepted the invitation.
 Pending accounts represent a risk if the email was entered incorrectly: a misspelled domain sends an invitation outside the organization.

-OWASP recommends designing systems where users receive only the rights necessary for their role and regularly reviewing those rights.
-This is the spirit of the Authorization Cheat Sheet, applicable to your Shopify matrix: fewer day-to-day “store admin” accounts, more explicit business roles.
+OWASP recommends designing systems where users obtain only the rights necessary for their role and regularly reviewing these rights.
+This is the spirit of the Authorization Cheat Sheet, adaptable to your Shopify matrix: fewer "store admin" accounts on a daily basis, more explicit business roles.

-Shopify also links sensitive permissions to trust in two-factor authentication: the page on sensitive permissions mentions the value of 2FA in reducing risk for accounts that handle critical data.
+Shopify also ties sensitive permissions to trust in the two-factor authentication: the page on sensitive permissions mentions the value of 2FA in reducing risk on accounts that handle critical data.
 Require 2FA for owners and administrators, and train teams on phishing targeted at e-commerce access.

 Examples of matrices by profession